bugprogram-git/MYVIMRC/README.md

-# The vim config file for the neoviom
+# The vim config file for the neovim